Comedy verite: Word origin (etymology)

 The term Comedy Verite is a compound word of comedy and vérité (French for "truth") to emphasize the fusion of Situation comedy with Cinema vérité.

 Cinema vérité stands for a French documentary style of the 1950s and 60s in which the filmmaker constantly intervenes in the filming process and thus stands for stylized productions, interactions between filmmaker and subject, and even moments of deliberate provocation.
 Television scholar Brett Mills coined this term in 2004 based on an analysis of the series The Office.

 Examples

-In addition to The Office other well-known examples of this include series such as Arrested Development, Modern Family, Parks and Recreation, The Comeback, What We Do in the Shadows, Abbott Elementary, Hard Cell, St. Denis Medical and The Paper (2025 TV series).
+In addition to The Office other well-known examples of this include series such as Arrested Development, Modern Family, Parks and Recreation, Scot Squad, The Comeback, What We Do in the Shadows, Abbott Elementary, Hard Cell, St. Denis Medical and The Paper (2025 TV series).